-Aristotle claims, that dialects provide a path to the first principles of philosophical sciences.
-There is a list of aporia given in ‘Metaphysics’, out of which, three aporias are related to the problem of mathematical objects.
+Aristotle claims that dialects provide a path to the first principles of philosophical sciences.
+There is a list of aporia given in ‘Metaphysics’ out of which three aporias are related to the problem of mathematical objects.
 The way he had treated every problem in his first philosophy is aporetic as he didn’t try to break the resulting deadlock.
-We cannot say that ‘Analytics’ serves as a true guide for Aristotle’s way of thinking and doing physics because in ‘Metaphysics’ he had made some methodological statements that diverges completely from what he said in ‘Analytics’.
+We cannot say that ‘Analytics’ serves as a true guide for Aristotle’s way of thinking and doing physics because in ‘Metaphysics’ he had made some methodological statements that diverged completely from what he said in ‘Analytics’.

 6. Universal Mathematics

-There is an analogy of mathematics suggested by Aristotle which mentions that there is a super science of mathematics that covers all continuous magnitudes and discrete quantities such as numbers.
-He claims that, although mathematicians had proved theorems such as a:b=c:d⇒a:c=b:d, separately for numbers, lines, planes and solids but now we have one universal proof for all.
+There is an analogy of mathematics suggested by Aristotle, which mentions that there is a super science of mathematics that covers all continuous magnitudes and discrete quantities such as numbers.
+He claims that although mathematicians had proved theorems such as a:b=c:d⇒a:c=b:d, separately for numbers, lines, planes, and solids, now we have one universal proof for all.
 On the contrary, ancient Greek mathematicians show no proof of Aristotelian universal mathematics.

 8. Unit (monas) and Number (arithmos)

-Greek mathematicians believed, that numbers are the plural of units.
+Greek mathematicians believed that numbers are the plural of units.
 According to them, a number is made up of countable figures (unit).
 One is not a number, it is a unit that will construct a number.
-Later on, some questions aroused on this concept such as overlapping problems.
-This problem says, that what is the guarantee that when 3 is added to 5 then the correct result is not 5,6 or 7, namely some units in this 3 are not also in 5 however, Aristotle explained this problem by mentioning that, we can compare units if they can be counted together like 7 pens on the table.
+Later on, some questions arose on this concept such as overlapping problems.
+This problem says that what is the guarantee that when 3 is added to 5 then the correct result is not 5,6 or 7, namely some units in this 3 are not also in 5; however, Aristotle explained this problem by mentioning that we can compare units if they can be counted together like 7 pens on the table.
 Units are incomparable if it is not possible to count them together abstractly like the number 5 is not a combination of 5 units, but it is the 5th unit in the series of units.

-Greek mathematicians used a system, where all fractions are proper parts, that we now call unit fractions.
+Greek mathematicians used a system in which all fractions are proper parts, that we now call unit fractions.
 2/3 is an exception, otherwise, all other fractions can be represented in the form 1/n.
-For example, 2/5 can be expressed as a sum of 1/3 and 1/15 Greeks used the same system of measurement as we do like 1 foot is 12 inches.
-However, Aristotle shared a different view, in which he had mentioned the problem of sorting out precise units of measurement.
+For example, 2/5 can be expressed as a sum of 1/3 and 1/15.
+Greeks used the same system of measurement as we do like 1 foot is 12 inches.
+However, Aristotle shared a different view in which he had mentioned the problem of sorting out precise units of measurement.
 In the case of distinct quantities, like 7 pens, the unit is very precise,i.e., one pen but in the case of continuous quantities, like the most precise unit for time is, the time it takes for the fixed stars to move the smallest distance.

 11. Aristotle on the Infinite